Roads in Northern Ireland

 The main roads in Northern Ireland are signed "M"/"A"/"B" as in Great Britain.
 Whereas the roads in Great Britain are numbered according to a zonal system, there is no available explanation for the allocation of road numbers in Northern Ireland, though their numbering is separate from the system in England, Scotland and Wales.

 In Northern Ireland, DfI Roads is responsible for all 25792 km of roads.
-Road users also have the Highway Code for Northern Ireland, which provide guidance on the legal aspects of driving on Northern Ireland's roads.
+Road users also have the Highway Code for Northern Ireland, which provides guidance on the legal aspects of driving on Northern Ireland's roads.

 Motorways

 The most important roads are motorways, designated by the letter "M".
 The motorway network is focused on Belfast.
-Legal authority for motorways existed in the Special Roads Act of 1963 similar to that in the Special Roads Act 1949 in Great Britain.
-The first motorway to open was the M1 motorway, though it did so under temporary powers until the Special Roads Act had been passed.
+Legal authority for motorways existed in the Special Roads Act (Northern Ireland) 1963 (c.
+12 (N.I.)) similar to that in the Special Roads Act 1949 in Great Britain.
+The first motorway to open was the M1 motorway, though it did so under temporary powers until the Special Roads Act (Northern Ireland) 1963 had been passed.
 Work on the motorways continued until the 1970s when the oil crisis and The Troubles both intervened causing the abandonment of many schemes.
 The M3 was the final motorway scheme in Northern Ireland and the United Kingdom in its entirety to open.